weston-bailey/ts-webpack-html-template/README.md

 * fork and clone this repo
 * cd into the directory and run `npm i` to download the required packages
-* use `npm run dev` to build and serve the application *NOTE: you will need re-run `npm run dev` to see your changes reflected in the browser*
+* use `npm run start` to build and serve the application
 * Navigate to `localhost:3000` to see the site
 * use `npm run test-watch ./tests/module.test.js` to run the unit tests